carpentries-incubator/cwl-novice-tutorial/setup.md

 The VSCode Benten extension will require the Benten server to be installed too.
 It will prompt you to do this the first time you activate the extension.

-### Software installation
+### Docker, cwltool, and graphviz
-This tutorial requires three pieces of software to be installed: Docker, cwltool, and graphviz.
+This tutorial requires three pieces of software to run and visualize the workflows: Docker, cwltool, and graphviz.
 Please follow instructions for your OS by clicking on the relevant tab below.

 {::options parse_block_html="true" /}